About the Collaborative

 - University of Miami (2017)

-The six programs possess both unique and shared strengths in the areas of research, education, and clinical care.
+The eleven programs possess both unique and shared strengths in the areas of research, education, and clinical care.
 The Osher Collaborative advances the field of integrative medicine through the sharing of knowledge, resources, and best practices.

 The Coordinating Center